apache/activemq-artemis/docs/user-manual/en/clusters.md

 ### Symmetric cluster

-A symmetric cluster is probably the most common cluster topology, and you'll be familiar with if you've had experience of JBoss Application Server clustering.
+A symmetric cluster is probably the most common cluster topology.

 With a symmetric cluster every node in the cluster is connected to every other node in the cluster.
 In other words every node in the cluster is